aleshaleksey/fansys23/06-abilities.md

 ___
 #### Opportunist

-**Description**: You may make attacks of opportunity against entities that are:
+**Description**: You may make attacks of opportunity against entities that move between threatened squares even when they are using careful movement.

+**Special**:
+- ["Evasive"](#evasive) and "opportunist" cancel each other out.
+- You can make attacks of opportunity against characters with the ["guarded"](#guarded) boon, unless they also have "opportunist" when they:
   - Standing up.
   - Drinking potions.

 ___
-#### Point blank shot I-III
+#### Point blank shot I-IIIAlso,

 **Type**: (Class B)